GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 The move blindsided investors, who had expected Britain to vote to stay in the EU, and sparked sharp repricing across asset classes.
 Mainland European equity markets took the brunt of selling as investors feared the vote could destabilize the 28-member bloc by prompting more referendums.

 The traditional safe-harbor assets of top-rated government debt, the Japanese yen and gold all jumped.
-Spot gold rose nearly 4 percent and the yield on the benchmark 10-year U.S. Treasury note fell to a low of 1.406 percent, last seen in 2012, though it climbed higher in afternoon trading.
+Spot gold rose over 4 percent and the yield on the benchmark 10-year U.S. Treasury note fell to a low of 1.406 percent, last seen in 2012, but climbed higher in afternoon trading.

-London's FTSE dropped 3.2 percent, with some investors speculating that the plunge in sterling could benefit Britain's economy.
-The index closed up 2 percent for the week for its best weekly gain in over two months.
+London's FTSE, however, dropped 3.2 percent, with some investors speculating that the plunge in sterling could benefit Britain's economy.

-"I think markets were really caught off guard today, that's why you are seeing a huge risk-off trade," said Jeff Kravetz, a strategist at the Private Client Reserve at U.S. Bank.
-"In the end, when markets start to settle down, I think they are going to realize that this is not the end of the world."
+"Big institutional customers saw this morning's event as a much more longer-term opportunity.
+So names that were really dislocated found plenty of bids, plenty of support," said Ken Polcari, director of the NYSE floor division at O'Neil Securities in New York.

-Stocks on Wall Street traded down more than 3 percent, with the Dow Jones industrial average dropping as much as 655 points, its worst daily drop in 10 months.
+Stocks on Wall Street traded down around 3 percent, with the Dow Jones industrial average dropping as much as 544 points.

 Voting results showed a 51.9/48.1 percent split for leaving, setting the UK on an uncertain path and dealing the largest setback to European efforts to forge greater unity since World War Two.

-The British pound dived by 18 U.S. cents at one point, to its lowest since 1985.
+The British pound dived by 18 U.S. cents at one point, easily the biggest fall in living memory, to its lowest since 1985.
 The euro slid 3 percent to $1.1050 as investors feared for its very future.

 The Bank of England, European Central Bank and the People's Bank of China all said they were ready to provide liquidity if needed to ensure global market stability.